hackbinghamton/WebDevelopmentWorkshop/React.js/Functionality.md

 ...
 ```

-As you can see, we add `props` as a parameter where our `ToDoItem` component is created, and then use the curly braces again to specify that we want to show the property of task, which we passed in above.
+As you can see, we add `props` as a parameter where our `ToDoItem` component is created to gain access to the usage, and then we use the curly braces again to specify that we want to show the property of task, which we passed in above.
 If you check out the preview now, you should be able to see that our "Wash the dishes" task changed to "Eat a hearty breakfast".
+Properties are passing in as an object, so doing `props.task` simply accesses the specific property we want.
+If we passing in two properties, we just need to access them by their name assigned from its parent.

 But this is still somewhat static.
 The only difference here is that we are passing down our static value from the parent component.
 What we *really* want to do is render out our list, passing down the values as props.
 Let's do that!